grafana/agent/docs/developer/release/create-release-branch.md

     The name of the release branch should be `release-` suffixed with the version prefix defined in step 2, such as `release-v0.31`.

         Note: There is no branch such as `release-v0.31-rc.0` or `release-v0.31.0`.
-Only use the version prefix as defined in step 2.

-    If the consensus commit is the latest commit from main:
+    - If the consensus commit is the latest commit from main you can branch from main.

-    ```mermaid
-    gitGraph
-        commit id: "1"
-        commit id: "2"
-        commit id: "3"
-        branch release-v0.31
-        checkout release-v0.31
-        cherry-pick id: "3"
-    ```

-    If the consensus commit is not the latest commit from main:
+    - If the consensus commit is not the latest commit from main, branch from that instead.

-    ```mermaid
-    gitGraph
-        commit id: "1"
-        branch release-v0.31
-        checkout release-v0.31
-        cherry-pick id: "1"
-        checkout main
-        commit id: "2"
-        commit id: "3"
-    ```

 4. Create a PR to cherry-pick additional commits into the release branch as needed.

-    ```mermaid
-    gitGraph
-        commit id: "1"
-        commit id: "2"
-        commit id: "3"
-        branch release-v0.31
-        checkout release-v0.31
-        cherry-pick id: "3"
-        checkout main
-        commit id: "4"
-        commit id: "5"
-        checkout release-v0.31
-        cherry-pick id: "5"
-    ```